arghyawning/cookieshell/README.md

 - Maximum length of a command is 10000.
 - No file named `pastevents.txt` will be added to this directory.
 - File name inputs are case sensitive
+- In `neonate`, if non-integer values are entered as the time argument, they will be rounded to their floor value.